 Figure 1.
 Location of identified mutations on the PRPH2 protein and the frequency and location of all reported PRPH2 gene mutations.
-The PRPH2 protein scheme shows the location of the identified mutations. () The PRPH2 peptide chain shows extradiscal (C1, C2, C3), transmembrane (TM1, TM2, TM3 and TM4), and intradiscal space locations (ID1 and ID2).
+The PRPH2 protein scheme shows the location of the identified mutations.
+(A) The PRPH2 peptide chain shows extradiscal (C1, C2, C3), transmembrane (TM1, TM2, TM3 and TM4), and intradiscal space locations (ID1 and ID2).
 The numbering indicates the amino acid positions at the boundaries of the domains.
-The mutations identified in the patients are indicated by circles, i.e., red p.Arg46; black p.154del, p.G167S, p.195L, p.V209I, and p.P216S; and purple for the novel mutation .
-Representation of the location () and the frequency and number () of all reported PRPH2 mutations are based on the Human Gene Mutation Database (HGMD 2020.1).
+The mutations identified in the patients are indicated by circles, i.e., red p.Arg46Ter; black p.Lys154del, p.Gly167Ser, p.Arg195Leu, p.Val209Ile, and p.Pro216Ser; and purple for the novel mutation c.824_828+3delinsCATTTGGGCTCCTCATTTGG.
+Representation of the location (B) and the frequency and number (C) of all reported PRPH2 mutations are based on the Human Gene Mutation Database (HGMD 2020.1).

 Three affected family 1 members were siblings with AVMD aged 56, 51, and 46 years, respectively (Figure 2).
 All three had subretinal foveal and/or parafoveal yellowish deposits either in the fundus or on AF and SD-OCT images (Figure 3A, B, C).
 The changes were bilateral and symmetric.
 All patients reported mild metamorphopsia and the ffERGs were normal.